 What is a research master?
 Many universities and schools, especially in Europe, offer research master degrees, sometimes under names like MRes or MPhil (we are referring to "taught" masters, i.e. programs based on intensive course work).
 Thus, in these universities and schools, some research training is offered during the research master program, and some more during the PhD, with a lot of variation in the weight between the two.
 This is also true for HEC Paris.
 As a founding member of Paris-Saclay University, HEC Paris is a co-sponsor of the research master "Master in Economics" (www.master-in-economics.fr), together with partner schools like Ecole Polytechnique, ENSAE, and ENS Cachan, and HEC Paris faculty teaches many of the courses there.
 The Master in Economics offers a wealth of PhD-oriented training in economics, finance and econometrics.

-To apply for the HEC Ph.D., applicants are invited to apply either at the January session or the April session.
+To apply for the HEC Ph.D., applicants are invited to apply either at the January session or April session.
 See here for detailed application calendar.

-- GMAT or GRE (Graduate Management admissions tests) or TAGE-MAGE (French test)
+- GMAT or GRE (Graduate Management admissions tests)

 - 2 online recommendations